 The latest OpenStack Foundation report, released in April 2017, sets out the figures in black and white.
 With the number of infrastructures using OpenStack tripling in three years, OpenStack is now mature – perhaps even mainstream.
 The first uses, PaaS, SaaS, Dev/Test and Continuous Integration/Continuous Delivery, are still the most common.
 New uses are emerging, though, with the hosting of databases, websites, big data, business applications like CRMs (Customer Relationship Management tools), and more.

 Widespread adoption of OpenStack leads to more compatible tools being created, which in turn makes adopting OpenStack easier.

 In terms of SDKs (Software Development Kits) there are the official Python, Apache jclouds® (Java), Fog (Ruby), .NET (.net), Gophercloud (Go), php-opencloud (PHP), and Pkgcloud (Node.js) libraries.

 As for tools, there are the official CLI (Command Line Interface), Terraform, Ansible, and more.

 OVH voices the needs of end users

-The OpenStack Foundation pays close attention to companies that, like OVH, deploy OpenStack on a large scale and receive feedback from many end users.
-OVH Public Cloud users often report needing additional services or mention non-listed uses that could expand OpenStack’s functionality.
+The OpenStack Foundation pays close attention to companies that, like OVHcloud, deploy OpenStack on a large scale and receive feedback from many end users.
+OVHcloud Public Cloud users often report needing additional services or mention non-listed uses that could expand OpenStack’s functionality.

 Recruitment of OpenStack specialists